ChongWuLab/FOGS/README.md

 ## <a name="Analysis"></a>Typical analysis and output

-The FOGS analysis takes pre-computed Gene expression prediction models, LD reference panel, and GWAS summary data to priortize putative causal genes.
+The FOGS analysis takes pre-computed Gene expression prediction models, LD reference panel, and GWAS summary data to prioritize putative causal genes.
 This example assumes you have set up the required environment and data, as illustrated in the previous section.

 To help users better use our software, we provided [a detailed pipeline]() for running FOGS with [COVID19-hg GWAS meta-analyses round 5 data](https://www.covid19hg.org/results/). *We will provide this pipeline within two weeks.*